richardgiddings/metoffice-3hourlyforecast/README.md

 # README

-A React app that gets a 3 hourly forecast for a specified location from http://www.metoffice.gov.uk/datapoint/.
+A React app that gets a UK 3 hourly forecast for a specified location from http://www.metoffice.gov.uk/datapoint/.

 How it works:
 - Gets available locations from the Metoffice data API.